 The Centre's Director is Kevin Killeen, Professor of English and Related Literature.

 Founded in 2005, the Centre for Renaissance and Early Modern Studies is a thriving interdisciplinary community devoted to the study of the long sixteenth and seventeenth centuries.
-It brings together more than 40 academics and more than 60 PhD students from 9 leading departments: English and Related Literature, History, History of Art, Archaeology, Music, Philosophy, Politics, Education, and Theatre, Film, Television and Interactive Media, making it one of the largest and liveliest centres of its kind in the world.
+It brings together more than 40 academics and more than 60 PhD students from 9 leading departments: English and Related Literature, History, History of Art, Archaeology, Philosophy, Politics, Education, and the School of Arts and Creative Technologies, making it one of the largest and liveliest centres of its kind in the world.

 CREMS' parent departments performed superbly in the most recent national research assessment, confirming York's status as the leading UK university for interdisciplinary study and research in the Arts and Humanities.

-CREMS is based in the University of York's purpose-built, £11m Humanities Research Centre (HRC) at the heart of campus and close to the beautiful, historic City of York.
-The HRC is a hub for collaboration between scholars of different disciplines and provides unrivalled facilities for postgraduate study with dedicated space for research students, seminar and meeting rooms, a state-of-the-art lecture theatre, and informal meeting areas and coffee lounges.
+CREMS is based on Campus West and close to the beautiful, historic City of York.
+We offer a hub for collaboration between scholars of different disciplines and provides unrivalled facilities for postgraduate study with dedicated space for research students, seminar and meeting rooms.

 On our doorstep, you will find: